Team capabilities

 Automated tests can find programmatic errors.
 For instance, it can pass a checkbox for having a label, but it can’t tell you if the label makes sense.
 It can flag an image for missing alt text, but it can’t tell you if it’s better that the screen reader ignores that particular icon.

 This is typically an easy metric to understand.
-An assessment will be translated to individual projects that can be monitored for completion.
+An assessment will be translated to individual projects monitored for completion.

 It should take the form of defects remediated versus outstanding issues by severity.

-A policy setting a deadline for remediation by severity can be tracked in relation to completion rates, generating a burndown chart that indicates the health of the initiative.
+A policy setting a deadline for remediation by severity can be tracked in relation to completion rates, generating a burndown chart illustrating the health of the initiative.

 How to prioritize remediation efforts